-4. The Court has jurisdiction over the present appeal by the Applicants by virtue of Article 84 of the Chicago Convention, in conjunction with Articles 36 (1) and 37 of the Statute of the Court.
+- 4. The Court has jurisdiction over the present appeal by the Applicants by virtue of Article II, Section 2, of the IASTA, and by reference, Article 84 of the Convention on International Civil Aviation, Chicago, 7 December 1944 ("the Chicago Convention"), read in conjunction with Articles 36 (1) and 37 of the Statute of the Court. - 5.
+Article II, Section 2, of the IASTA provides: